Wednesday, August 26, 2015

 3. The effect of exercise on health is an inverted U-shaped curve.
 Zero exercise is bad.
 Some exercise is good.
 Too much exercise is bad.
 If you are not an athlete you probably don’t require as much exercise as you might think.
 Integrating lots of movement, like walking, into your lifestyle is key.
 Then a couple of short, higher intensity “workouts” per week is probably enough to achieve your fitness and body composition goals, given that your nutrition, sleep, stress-management and otters lifestyle factors are optimized.

 4. Don’t trust anyone whose primary concern is financial gain.
 You begin to sense which health ‘gurus’ are in it for the money and which ones genuinely want to help people.
-Be very skeptical of any health advice from corporations and government prednisone bodies.
+Be very skeptical of any health advice from corporations and government bodies.
 It is clear that we have been grossly mislead for decades by organizations with vested interests.
 You don’t need five servings of dairy or six servings of whole grains a day to be healthy, as much as the dairy and grain industry would like us to believe it.

 5. You are not a slave to your genetics.
 The field of epigenetics is teaching us that the expression of our genes is influenced by our environment.
 This means that our lifestyle choices greatly impact our physiology and health.
 It is within our power to prevent disease even if we are predisposed to it.